sonatype-nexus-community/nx-token-manager/README.md

 Please remember:

-This purpose of this script to provide an example of using the API for automating managing Nexus IQ tokens Use this contribution at the risk tolerance that you have Do NOT file Sonatype support tickets related to this script DO file issues here on GitHub, so that the community can pitch in
+This purpose of this script to provide an example of using the API for automating managing Nexus IQ tokens Please take a copy and adapt for your own use cases Use this contribution at the risk tolerance that you have Do NOT file Sonatype support tickets related to this script DO file issues here on GitHub, so that the community can pitch in